Berezinskii-Kosterlitz-Thouless transition and criticality of an elliptic deformation of the sine-Gordon model: Functional RG equations

-Let us note that due to the poor convergence properties of the power-law regulator with $b=1$ i.e. the mass cutoff, the RG trajectories does not reach the IR fixed point in the weak coupling (massive) phase.
+Let us note that the power-law regulator with $b=1$, i.e., the mass cutoff has poor convergence properties (RG trajectories does not reach the IR fixed point in the weak coupling phase), but its advantage that the momentum integral can be calculated analytically.
 A better result can be obtained by using for example $b=2$, as shown in \cite{c_func_sg}.

-\subsection{ShG model}
+\subsection{shG model}